FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/column_naming_convention.md

 ## Requirements

+- All columns defined by FOCUS MUST follow the following rules:
-* Column IDs MUST use [Pascal case](https://techterms.com/definition/pascalcase).
+  - Column IDs MUST use [Pascal case](https://techterms.com/definition/pascalcase).
-* Column IDs MUST NOT use abbreviations.
+  - Column IDs MUST NOT use abbreviations.
-* Column IDs SHOULD NOT use acronyms.
+  - Column IDs SHOULD NOT use acronyms.
-* Column IDs MUST be alphanumeric with no special characters.
+  - Column IDs MUST be alphanumeric with no special characters.
-* Columns that have an ID and a Name MUST have the Id or Name suffix in the Column ID.
-Display Name for a Column MAY avoid the Name suffix if it is considered superfluous
+  - Columns that have an ID and a Name MUST have the `Id` or `Name` suffix in the Column ID.
+Display Name for a Column MAY avoid the Name suffix if there are no other columns with the same name prefix.
+- Custom columns SHOULD follow the same rules as FOCUS columns listed above.
+- All custom columns MUST be prefixed with an underscore (`_`) to distinguish them from FOCUS columns and avoid conflicts in future releases.

 ## Exceptions

-* Identifiers will use the "Id" abbreviation since this is a standard pattern across the industry.
+- Identifiers will use the "Id" abbreviation since this is a standard pattern across the industry.

 ## Introduced (version)